The best new electric and petrol/diesel/hybrid cars coming in 2022-2023

 The Hyundai Prophecy concept was more than just a pretty face – it showed us how a future all-electric car called the Ioniq 6 could look when it comes out in the coming years.
 There’s no grille – the electric motors don’t need one – and the car is low, sleek and sporty.
 Self-driving tech features too, although expect the road car to be toned down slightly.

 Like Hyundai, Kia is also gearing up to launch many new electric cars in the coming years.
-The first will be a new crossover – known only by its ‘CV’ codename – and is due to hit the roads very soon.
+The first will be a new crossover – the EV6 – and is due to hit the roads very soon.
 Fast charging times are a headline feature thanks to a battery that can be boosted from 10-80% full in 18 minutes.
 It’s quick too, with a 0-60mph time of just 3.5 seconds, and it has an impressive 316-mile range on a single charge.
 Prices start from £40,895 and the car is already available to order.

 New Mercedes EQB